Traffic Regulation Orders

 Made Orders

-Westmorland and Furness Council hereby give notice that on 11th February 2025 it made the above Order under Sections 84 (1) and 84 (2) and Schedule 9 of the Road Traffic Regulation Act 1984.
+Westmorland and Furness Council hereby give notice that on 1 July 2025 it made the above Order under Section 84 of the Road Traffic Regulation Act 1984 (“the Act”) and all other enabling powers and after consultation with the Chief Officer of the Police, in accordance with Part III of Schedule 9 to the Act.

 Relevant documents